dhrwrites/dhrwrites.github.io/_posts/2019-11-11-RogueWriter.md

 printing the perfect case, running wiring diagrams, and stuff like that.
 I didn't want to get lost in that.
 I wanted a design that was easy to build (no soldering or finicky construction).
-The perfect thing would be to buy a bunch of stuff to plugs together, and ends up being cool.
+The perfect thing would be to buy a bunch of stuff that plugs together, and ends up being cool.
 I wanted something I wouldn't be embarrassed to be seen using in your local coffee shop.